YES MOVE. NO MOVE. (MOVED?)

 Informed by dialogue and interactions with communities across three distinctly different European cities, ‘YES Move.
-NO Move (Moved?)’ is a challenging and interactive dance theatre project asking, what’s really at stake when we fail to embrace the other in ourselves?
+NO Move (Moved?)’ asks, what’s really at stake when we fail to embrace the other in ourselves?

 During the project the creative team:

-collaborated and performed with, border volunteers, activists, current asylum seekers, dancers from the Roma community, migrants, emmigrant workers and youth navigating current social tensions.
+collaborated and performed with, border volunteers, activists, current asylum seekers, dancers from the Roma community, migrants, emigrant workers, and youth navigating current social tensions.

 delivered workshops in asylum seeker detention centres in Slovenia and Czech Republic and with Roma youth in Czech Republic, and